interrogator/depgrep/README.md

 a -> b  : a is the governor of a a ->> b : a is an ancestor of b, with any distance in between a ->: b : a is the only governor of b (as is normal in many grammars) a ->N b : a is ancestor of b by N generations

-a + b   : a is immediately to the left of b a ++ b  : a is two places to the left of b a +++ b : a is three places to the left of b (...) a +N b  : a is N places to the left of b a <| b  : a is left of b, with any distance in between
+a + b   : a is immediately to the left of b a +N b  : a is N places to the left of b a <| b  : a is left of b, with any distance in between

-a - b   : a is immediately to the right of b a -- b  : a is two places to the right of b a --- b : a is three places to the right of b a -N b  : a is n places to the right of b a |> b  : a is right of b, with any distance in between
+a - b   : a is immediately to the right of b a -N b  : a is n places to the right of b a |> b  : a is right of b, with any distance in between

-a $ b   : a and b share a governor
+a $ b   : a and b share a governor (i.e. are sisters)

+a $> b  : a is a sister of and to the right of b. a $< b  : a is a sister of and to the left of b.

 ```

 ### Negation